 I focus on argumentation and how clearly you attack the opponent's arguments.
 Speaking style is important but I prefer a focus on arguments and clash, rather than fluff/rhetoric.

 Affiliations and History:

-I am the Director of Debate for Hebron High School in Carrollton, TX.
+I was the Director of Debate for Hebron High School in Carrollton, TX from 2020-2021.